 Neglect involves not meeting children's basic needs: physical, medical, educational, and emotional.

-In 2012, 3.4 million reports of possible child abuse were made to Child Protective Services in the United States, involving 6.3 million children.
-Of these reports, 2.1 million were investigated in detail and about 686,000 abused or neglected children were identified.
+In 2015, 4.4 million reports of possible child abuse were made to Child Protective Services (CPS) in the United States, involving 7.2 million children.
+Of these reports, about 2.1 million were investigated in detail and about 683,000 abused or neglected children were identified.
 Boys and girls are affected equally.
 Infants and young children are at increased risk of abuse.

-Of the children who were identified in 2012, 78.3% were neglected (including medical neglect), 18.3% were physically abused, 9.3% were sexually abused, and 8.5% were emotionally abused.
+Of the children who were identified in 2015, 75.3% were neglected (including medical neglect), 17.2% were physically abused, 8.4% were sexually abused, and 6.9% were emotionally or otherwise abused.
 Many children were victims of multiple types of abuse.

-In 2012, about 1,640 children in the United States died from neglect or abuse, about three quarters of whom were under 3 years of age.
-Nearly 70% of these children were victims of neglect and 44% were victims of physical abuse that occurred with or without other forms of abuse.
-About 80% of perpetrators were one or both parents.
-And over 25% of deaths were caused by the mother acting alone.
+In 2015, about 1,670 children in the United States died from neglect or abuse, about three quarters of whom were under 3 years of age.
+Over 70% of these children were victims of neglect and 44% were victims of physical abuse that occurred with or without other forms of abuse.
+More than 75% of perpetrators were parents acting alone or with other people.
+And about 25% of deaths were caused by the mother acting alone.

 Neglect and abuse result from a complex combination of individual, family, and social factors.
 Being a single parent, being poor, having problems with drug or alcohol abuse, and/or having a mental problem (such as a personality disorder or low self-esteem) can make a parent more likely to neglect or abuse a child.
 Also, adults who were physically or sexually abused as children are more likely to abuse their own children.
 Neglect is identified 12 times more frequently among children who are living in poverty than among children who are not.